S1s-Z/CANOE/README.md

 #### 🔎 Setup

-Our code is based on open-r1, please follow the repo to get the right environments according to train/setup.py in our repo and [ReadMe](https://github.com/huggingface/open-r1) in open-r1 repo.
+Our code is based on open-r1, please follow the repo to get the right environments according to train/setup.py in our repo and [README.md](https://github.com/huggingface/open-r1) in the open-r1 repo.

-Meanwhile, we rewrite the TRL package, plz install our TRL by,
+Meanwhile, we rewrite the TRL package, plz install our TRL.

 ```python